-As a contract recruiter you are selling yourself and your expertise to an organisation that might be weighing up between bringing you on board and bringing on a full-time recruiter.
+As a contract recruiter, you are selling yourself and your expertise to an organization that might be weighing up between bringing you on board and bringing on a full-time recruiter.

-For whatever reason, you made the decision to become a contract recruiter as opposed to sticking with the security of an in-house role.
+For whatever reason, you decided to become a contract recruiter as opposed to sticking with the security of an in-house role.
 And more often than not you will find yourself selling to the very same person whose position you could have had.

-They may now feel threatened by you and you’ll find yourself having to negotiate your rate and justifying why they should bring you in.
+They may now feel threatened by you and you’ll find yourself having to negotiate your rate and justify why they should bring you in.

 This one’s pretty obvious, since for the most part agency recruiters are measured by KPIs involving (sadly) cold calls, and other business development activity.

-I used to always tell new consultants that in their role as a recruiter they would be selling our brand to prospective clients; they would be selling their expertise and credibility to candidates and potential customers; they would be selling candidates to clients, and opportunities to candidates.
+The role of a recruiter is to sell their agency’s brand to prospective clients; they would be selling their expertise and credibility to candidates and potential customers; they would be selling candidates to clients, and opportunities to candidates.

-I would also have to remind them that often the hardest sell would be to their colleagues sitting right alongside them.
+Also, sometimes the hardest sell is to their colleagues sitting right alongside them.
 After all, if they had a great candidate but no role, or a fantastic opportunity but no candidates, perhaps their colleagues would be able to help them out.

-Surely a colleague would be happier to make half a fee by splitting it with you than to lose the candidate to a competitor.
-Right?
+Surely a colleague would be happier to make half a fee by splitting it than to lose the candidate to a competitor.
 Right?

 Often the hardest sell of all in agency land is to your peers!